U.S. Coast Guard searching for passenger fallen from cruise ship

-MIAMI U.S. Coast Guard search-and-rescue crews were searching on Friday for a 35-year-old Brazilian man who fell from a cruise ship at night in the Bahamas, officials said.
+MIAMI Nov 6 U.S. Coast Guard search-and-rescue crews were searching on Friday for a 35-year-old Brazilian man who fell from a cruise ship in the Bahamas, officials said.

 The Coast Guard said it was searching about 90 miles (145 km) northeast of Mayaguana, in the Bahamas.
 Royal Caribbean said the man fell overboard about 70 miles (112 km) east of the Turks and Caicos Islands.